harplife/zettelkasten/language/International_Phonetic_Alphabet.md

 <center>. . .</center>

 There isn't really an "oh" sound in GA.
-When we look at words like "go", the vowels are pronounced like "oh-ooh". `/ɔ/` is actually pretty close,
+When we look at words like "go", the vowels are pronounced like "oh-ooh".
+From my perspective, `/ɔ/` is pretty close

 We'll see in the Diphthongs section that `/o/` (short "oh" sound) is used.